Hearken back to a simpler time in Hastings County with its salt-of-the-earth farming roots and relaxed pace of life.

-Hastings County is the second-largest county in Ontario.
-It includes 14 member municipalities and two cities.
+Hastings County includes seven member municipalities.
 It’s the perfect getaway for those looking for a ‘little break’ from their busy lives.
 As the rugged north slowly blends into the rural and urban south, you can see the change from town to town.
 Our favourite highlights include:

 The mineral capital of Canada is a hidden gem for ‘rockhounding’ enthusiasts.

 Has some of the most pristine lakes in the county, making it very popular for swimming, fishing and nature photography.